ros-industrial/ros2_i_training/workshop/readme.md

 ---
 root@fe7b28bad402:/#
 ```
 The command creates a new container and starts it.
-This can be confirmed with
+This can be confirmed in a new terminal
 ```
 docker container ls
 ---